trith0/cbh-take-home-project/Ticket_Breakdown.md

 ## Your Breakdown Here

 1. Create and add new custom ids column in Agents table where current internal ids column exists.
-Time est: 15 min.
+Time estimate: 15 min.

 2. Create and add new input functionality for facilities to input and save their custom ids.
-Time est: 3-4 hours
+Time estimate: 2-3 hours

 3. Modify `getShiftsByFacility` and `generateReport` functions to incorporate new customids when fetching the Agent's metadata.
 When fetching the data make sure custom ids are included as a parameter to include into the report.
-Time est: 45 min.
+Time estimate: 45 min.

 4. Test and check if new custom ids are being displayed correctly in the generated report.
 Generate a report and see if the pdf consists of new custom ids being printed and check the correct custom id is being printed that the facility expects.
-Time est: 15 min
+Time estimate: 15 min